 A common worry about wearing braces or aligners is that they will affect your speech.
-With Invisalign, we find it usually takes patients a day or two to adjust their speech to the aligners before they sound like themselves again.
+With Invisalign, we find it usually takes patients a day or two to adjust their speech to the aligners.
+After this short time period they sound like themselves again.
 From this point onwards, there is usually no difference to someone’s speech, with or without Invisalign.

-Many people like that they can take their Invisalign aligners out when they want to have a cuppa, eat or brush their teeth.
-We also tell people that they can take their aligners out for very special occasions such as a public speaking event or a family gathering.
+Many people like that they can take their Invisalign aligners out when they want.
+We tell people that they can take their aligners out for special occasions such as a public speaking events.
 However, it’s important to recognise that self-discipline is an important part of Invisalign success.
-For this treatment to work, you will need to keep your aligners in your mouth for about 22 hours a day.
+For this treatment to work, you must keep your aligners in your mouth for about 22 hours a day.
 If you treat too many nights out as ‘special occasions’ to go Invisalign free, you may slow down your treatment or even find that your teeth begin to drift back to their starting point.

-For a dentist to be able to offer Invisalign treatment, they should be listed as an approved Invisalign provider and have had the appropriate training.
-Not all Invisalign dentists are equal though – some have completed more Invisalign treatments than others, had more training or have experience with more complex cases.
+For a dentist to be able to offer Invisalign treatment, they should be listed as an approved Invisalign provider.
+This approval is given when they have had the appropriate training.
+Not all Invisalign dentists are equal though.
+Some have completed more Invisalign treatments than others, had more training or have experience with more complex cases.
 Ask your dentist what their background is with Invisalign.
 Here at Crescent Lodge Dental Practice, Dr Dino Birkenstock is an approved Invisalign Silver Provider.

 It’s not just adults who can have discreet teeth straightening treatments these days.
-Invisalign Teen is much the same as normal Invisalign aligners but with a ‘blue dot’ indicator system to show the wearer that they’re wearing their aligners enough and when it’s time to swap to the next set.
+Invisalign Teen is much the same as normal Invisalign aligners but with a ‘blue dot’ indicator system.
+This is to show the wearer that they’re wearing their aligners enough and when to swap to the next set.

 To find out more about Invisalign in South West London at Crescent Lodge Dental Practice, give us a call on 020 7622 533 to book a consultation.